ChinmayiPrakash/Reddit-ETL/README.md

 -   Once the DAG is triggered, you can monitor the status of each task within the Airflow UI.
 The execution logs will provide insights into the success or failure of each step.

-## Conclusion

-You have now set up a complete ETL pipeline that extracts data from the Reddit API, performs sentiment analysis, and uploads the results to AWS S3.
-This pipeline can be scheduled to run daily, providing continuous updates on sentiment related to US elections.

-By following this guide, you have gained experience in setting up an EC2 instance, configuring IAM roles, and utilizing Airflow for orchestrating ETL processes.
-Feel free to modify the pipeline as needed to suit your specific data analysis requirements or to enhance its functionality.